 What actually affects the final cost

-Room size and layout can influence pricing.
-Smaller rooms, hallways and spaces with fireplaces or fitted joinery often cost more per square metre because they take longer to work around.
-The chosen finish plays a role.
-Natural oils and traditional finishes may cost more than basic lacquers, but are often better suited to period homes.
+Room size and layout matter.
+Small rooms, hallways, and spaces with fireplaces or joinery cost more per metre due to the additional labour required.
+Finish also influences cost.
+Natural oils and traditional finishes cost more than basic lacquers but suit period homes.

 Old pine floorboards